Orion-Grieco/Orion-Grieco.github.io/site/src/projects/second-project.md

 ---
-title: Another NPM Package
+title: Parking lot data-set webhost
-emoji: 💾
+emoji: 🅿
 metaDescription: This is a sample meta description.
-If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
+If one is not present in your page/project's front matter, the default metadata.description will be used instead.
 date: 2019-01-01T00:00:00.000Z
-summary: This is an NPM package I made
+summary: This is a project I had made to display data on a self-made web-host using Flask in the form of a proof-of concept program simulating a parking lot.
 tags:
+  - JavaScript
+  - Flask
+  - Python
-  - javascript
+  - HTML
-  - node
+  - CSS
 ---

 ### Task

-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.

 ### Solution